 - Rabi-Ribi has Miriam offer to give her wares to Erina for free, but Erina turns it down, making it a voluntary form of No Hero Discount for her.

 - In Quest for Glory II, the hero spends the whole game getting free room and board from his Katta friends at their inn.
 (Pretty justified considering the hero helped them in the first game, and they believe he is destined to help them reclaim the homeland of their people.)
 In addition to that, when various disasters happen or monsters attack the city, telling the other Katta merchants that you need their goods to save the city will result in them giving you what you need free of charge.
 The only exception is the human blacksmith Issur, who firmly believes in No Hero Discount.

 - In Girlchan in Paradise!!, the heroes temporarily defeat a villain, and the restaurant manager gives them a free meal.
 Kotomaru shoots him, correctly reasoning that the owner would never give out anything for free.
 They find the real owner tied up in a closet, and free him.
 As thanks, he gives them a free meal.
 He gets shot too.

 - On SpongeBob SquarePants, Mr. Krabs offers SpongeBob, his own employee, a Krabby Patty "on me... well, maybe at a discount."

 - Happens in convenience stores as well.
 Some chains even have it as store policy that police get free coffee and fountain drinks, plus counter space to do their reports if they want it.
-Enlightened self interest; when your place of work is often seen as a very large free ATM, having police hanging around or known to commonly come in, at the cost of a few drinks is cheap insurance.
+Of course, this can also be seen as enlightened self-interest; when your place of work is often seen as a very large free ATM, having police hanging around or known to commonly come in at the cost of a few drinks is cheap insurance.